Learning Experience Platform

 The world's first learning platform launched in 1990, can you imagine how different that was to what’s available now?
 So, like all innovation, the time has come to evolve the traditional LMS into something next-gen and future-proof.

-There’s still demand for the LMS, of course, tracking completions and producing reports continue to be essential, but your tech needs to do more than just that.
+There’s still demand for the LMS, of course, tracking completions of mandatory training and producing reports continue to be essential for corporate learning, but your tech needs to do more than just that.

 Traditional systems need to be shaken up.
 No, that doesn’t mean giving your traditional LMS a new interface...